microsoft/staticstaging/docs/index.md

 - Parse errors are frequently useless: they'll point you toward a seemingly irrelevant part of the code.
 In SHFL mode, the line number also reflects the (hidden) preamble code.
 - Type errors are often vague and don't have source position information.
 - Missing control flow constructs: `if`, `while`, and `for`.
-- Shaders and their parameters are currently coupled: you can't bind a single shader and reuse it with multiple sets of uniforms and attributes.
+- Shaders and their parameters are currently coupled: you can't bind a single shader and reuse it with multiple sets of uniforms and attributes without re-binding.
 - The set of exposed WebGL and GLSL features is small and ad hoc.
 We should expand our coverage of the built-ins.
 - These intrinsics are not currently "world-specific."
 For example, you won't get a type error when trying to use [the GLSL function `normalize`][normalize] in host code or the [JavaScript function `Date.now`][Date.now] in shader code---things will just break silently.
 - Functions defined in shader code are not supported.
 You should also be able to share functions defined at the host stage inside shaders; this is also not implemented.